SaharRamezani/nsjail-cpp-guide/README.md

 2. **Install NsJail** (see Prerequisites above)

 3. **Update script to point to your NsJail binary**:
-If you installed NsJail to a custom location, edit `run_sandbox.sh` and set:
+If you installed NsJail to a custom location, edit `scripts/run_sandbox.sh` and set:
 ```bash
 NSJAIL_BIN="/path/to/your/nsjail"
 ```